wassim-k/hotchocolate/website/src/blog/2020-03-20-subscriptions.md

 The _Subscription_ type is like _Query_ and _Mutation_ and object type.
 But instead of having to send in a request to the server and getting a immediate response we rather get an response every time something happens on our sever.

-Each field of our _Subscription_ type actually represents one event to which we can register.
+Each field of our _Subscription_ type actually represents one event to which we can subscribe.
 Like with regular queries we can define what data we want whenever the event occurs.

 ```graphql
 subscription onMessageReceived {